exploratory-io/book/howto/holiday.md

-# How to Set Holiday to Prophet
+# How to Set Holidays Data for Time Series Forecast

-In this page, I will introduce how to set holidays for prophet, which is a function for forecasting.
+In this page, I will introduce how to set holidays data for time series forecasting.

 ## Import Holiday Data
 We provide a data extension to get bank holidays, so let's import data from it.